-Details of the related party transactions undertaken in the normal course of business are set out in Note 38 to the consolidated financial statements.
-The related party transactions disclosed also constitute the continuing connected transaction disclosed in accordance with Chapter 14A of the Listing Rules.

-The related party transactions with Shantou City Maosheng Knitting Underwear Co., Ltd. constituted continuing connected transactions under Chapter 14A of the Listing Rules but were fully exempted from relevant disclosures and other requirements, including, announcement, circular and independent shareholders' approval and annual review in accordance with the Listing Rules pursuant to rule 14A.76(1) of the Listing Rules.
+Details of the related party transactions undertaken during the year ended 31 December 2021 are set out in Note 38 to the consolidated financial statements, which included the abovementioned continuing connected transactions of the Company.
+In particular, the related party transactions with Shantou City Maosheng Knitting Underwear Co., Ltd. constituted continuing connected transactions under Chapter 14A of the Listing Rules but were fully exempted from relevant disclosures and other requirements, including, announcement, circular and independent shareholders' approval and annual review in accordance with the Listing Rules pursuant to Rule 14A.76(1) of the Listing Rules.
+Save for the transactions disclosed in the above section headed "Continuing Connected Transaction" and this section, none of the related party transactions as disclosed under Note 38 to the consolidated financial statements constitutes connected transaction or continuing connected transaction that is subject to, among other things, reporting, announcement or independent shareholders' approval requirements under Chapter 14A of the Listing Rules.
+To the extent that the Group's related party transactions constituted connected transactions or continuing connected transactions as defined in the Listing Rules, the Company had complied with the relevant requirements under Chapter 14A of the Listing Rules during the year ended 31 December 2021.